fetchai/uAgents/docs/booking-demo.md

 ```

-Now we create the table query to generate the `QueryTableRequest`. using the restaurant address.
-If the request has not been completed before, we send the request to the restaurant agent
+Now we create the table query to generate the `QueryTableRequest` using the restaurant address.
+If the request has not been completed before, we send the request to the restaurant agent.

 ```python
 table_query = QueryTableRequest(